SMillerDev/phpdraft/README.md

 ## Dependencies
-PHP-Drafter requires [drafter](https://github.com/apiaryio/drafter) to be installed.
+PHPDraft requires [drafter](https://github.com/apiaryio/drafter) to be installed.
 Refer to the drafter page for the installation details.

 ## Libraries
 This app usage the following libraries: